 Originally, ‘Unthanks Road’ had been known as Back Road – a private sandy lane on the Unthank estate .
 But between 1849-1870, when some of the early ‘Unthank’ streets (such as Essex, Cambridge and Trinity Streets) were built, Unthank Road became the main axis to which they were attached.

 Norwich: “No place in England was further away from good building stone” Stefan Muthesius

-The Normans had to ferry stone for their cathedral from Caen in Normandy; much of the medieval city was built of flint but the new city was to be fronted in brick and slate.
+The Normans had to ferry stone for their cathedral from Caen in Normandy, much of the medieval city was built of flint, but the new city was to be built of brick and slate.
 This was helped by the arrival of the railways, which also allowed easier access to slate from North Wales.
 Clement William Unthank closely regulated the appearance of the estate and builders had to sign restrictive covenants stating how brick and other building materials were to be used [5, 6].

 - the building to be faced in good white brick and roofed in good slate or tiles

 - that doors should be arched in gauged brick

 - that no building be placed beyond the building line

 - that no gable peak be allowed to the front of the house